Copyright October 2009

 Still, it was hard, damned hard, not to resent the man.

 Part of it was that ridiculous, prolonged adolescence.
-Magnum had used the phrase often enough that it had eventually worked its way back to Buck: One day I woke up and I was forty, only I'd never been thirty.
+Magnum had used the phrase often enough that it had eventually worked its way back to Buck: I woke up one day at thirty-three and realized I had never been twenty-three.
 So, to try and recapture the time he'd skipped, Magnum had thrown himself into self-indulgence, into irresponsibility, into a shore leave that had stretched out over nearly ten years.
 Pathetic.
 His buddies were building lives for themselves — even Wright was trying to set himself into something solid, and Calvin was actually a respectable businessman now — but Magnum had turned his post-service days into one long beach party.

 There was more to it than that, though.
 Buck had seen plenty of men who just couldn't hack it in the service, and others who could never adjust once they left it.
 Magnum was neither.
 Magnum was still in the fight, but he seemed to think he could do it by his own rules.
 Could pick his causes, could take a stand on principle regardless of the results.

 You didn't get to do that.
 If you had a duty, you carried it out.
 No matter what it cost, no matter what methods you had to use, you did what was necessary because the bastards on the other side wouldn't balk when you did, they'd just drive straight through and people would be dead because you hadn't been willing to bruise your tender conscience.
 Buck had been forced to live with a lot of things in his career, but never that.
 Because he'd always understood: you either get out of the game, or you go all-in.
 It's got to be one or the other.

 Magnum … Magnum was still convinced he could have it both ways.